computationalstylistics/stylo/README.md

 ### 3. Installing from a local file

-Download the package from **here**; save the file anywhere on your computer where you will be able to find it; launch R; set working directory to the folder where the downloaded file is (please keep it mind that the slashes might look different in different operating systems):
+Download the package in its source version from [**here**](https://cran.r-project.org/package=stylo) (look for the `stylo_0.7.3.tar.gz` file or a newer one); save the file anywhere on your computer where you will be able to find it; launch R; set working directory to the folder where the downloaded file is (please keep it mind that the slashes might look different in different operating systems):

 ```
 setwd("I/hope/I/remember/where/it/was/")